lizabelos/UnivKbd/README.md

 # UniQKey

-(In development)
+Alternative Cross-Platform On-Screen Keyboard for Qt5 and Qt6

 ![UniQKey](images/capture.png)

-Alternative Cross-Platform On-Screen Keyboard for Qt5 and Qt6

 ## How to build